5fing3rs/3DRecognition/README.md

 ## Team Members

--Rohan Chacko
+- Rohan Chacko
--AadilMehdi
+- AadilMehdi Sanchawala
--Priyank Modi
+- Priyank Modi
--Antony Martin
+- Antony Martin

 ## Problem Statement:

-- To detect and track objects using their corresponding 3D mesh models
+- To detect and track objects in a 2D video using their corresponding 3D mesh models

 ## Directory Structure
 ```bash